tanaypandit/heart-disease-risk-predictor/README.md

-# ❤️ Heart Disease Risk Prediction — End-to-End ML Project
+# ❤️ Heart Disease Risk Prediction Using Machine Learning

 A complete, portfolio-ready machine learning project that predicts a patient's risk of heart disease from 13 clinical measurements, built on the Cleveland Heart